 Finally, the last column of this table contains the general compound interest formula for computing the future value of a lump sum.
 This lump sum we have been calling the present value or initial deposit.
 The accumulated balance we will refer to as the future value.

 Again, the above formula and example assumes that all interest is reinvested or compounded.
 Importantly, the above formula allows us to convert one lump sum payment in the future to an equivalent present value and vice versa.
 By rearranging terms, we arrive at the formula for converting a future value into a present value

 Now these formulas can be expanded to cover cases of multiple future payments and a short cut can be applied if the future payments are equal.
 If we apply the above PV formula to each payment, we can see how this works:

 Now there is no need to memorize these formulas because even the simplest of calculators and every spreadsheet program has built in functions that will perform the computations.
-All you need to be careful of is to apply the functions in the right order.
-You also need to be aware of when to use these formulas…and when not to.
-One thing you should be aware of is that these formulas are extremely sensitive to the choice of interest rates so perhaps the most important question to be answered is ‘how do we choose an appropriate interest rate.
+You just need to be careful to apply the functions in the right order.
+You also need to know when to use these formulas…and when not to.
+All these formulas are extremely sensitive to the choice of interest rates so perhaps the most important question to be answered is ‘how do we choose an appropriate interest rate?”.
 Before continuing with the mechanics and application of present value and compound interest formulas in the next link I want to discuss how interest rates are established